Skip to content

 Community Assistant (CA)

 HFS is committed to supporting and enhancing the lives of graduate students.
 The Community Assistant (CA) position is a live-in position within Residential Life that serves the graduate and professional student community at Mercer Court Apartments.
-Under the direct supervision of professional staff, the CA is responsible for referring residents to campus and community resources, facilitating opportunities for social and professional connections, and supporting a safe and inclusive community for residents to pursue their academic and professional goals.
+CAs are, in almost all cases, fellow Graduate/Professional Students.
+Under the direct supervision of professional staff, CAs are responsible for referring residents to campus and community resources, facilitating opportunities for social and professional connections, and supporting a safe and inclusive community for residents to pursue their academic and professional goals.

 Contact Us